-The Bank shall be entitled to recover from any employee's

-account of the Fund any sum which may be due, outstanding or unpaid to the Bank or recoverable from the employee concerned against his obligations and liabilities for any loan(s) / advance(s) extended or to be extended by the Bank to him/her or otherwise, or which may have been lost or the amount of damages which it may have suffered by reason of the employee's acts, whether of commission or omission.
-Discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and (if permitted by national law) after vesting through claw-back arrangements: Employees who served in the Bank less than 8 years were not eligible for gratuity and the amount against those are forfeited accordingly. (f) Description of the different forms of varationale for using these different forms : riable remuneration that the bank utilizes and the Overview of the forms of variable remuneration offered (i.e. cash, sharelinked instruments and other forms): Fixed Remuneration: All Employees including regular and contractual are paid salary under Fixed remuneration package.
-Variable Remuneration: 03 employees were rewarded in 2016 for Tk.
-25,000/-against NPL recovery of 2014.
-A small group of employees of 8 branches also awarded for Tk.
-1,79,519/- against recovery of write-off loans in 2016.
+The Bank shall be entitled to recover from any employee's account of the Fund any sum which may be due, outstanding or unpaid to the Bank or recoverable from the employee concerned against his obligations and liabilities for any loan(s) / advance(s) extended or to be extended by the Bank to him/her or otherwise, or which may have been lost or the amount of damages which it may have suffered by reason of the employee's acts, whether of commission or omission.

+Discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and (if permitted by national law) after vesting through claw-back arrangements:

+Employees who served in the Bank less than 8 years were not eligible for gratuity and the amount against those are forfeited accordingly.

+(f) Description of the different forms of variable remuneration that the bank utilizes and the rationale for using these different forms :

+Over view of the forms of variable remuneration offered (i.e. cash, share linked instruments and other forms)

+Fixed Remuneration:

+All Employees including regular and contractual are paid salary under Fixed remuneration package.

+Variable Remuneration:

+A small group of employees of 5 branches awarded for Tk.
+314,011 against recovery of write-off loans in 2017.
 All amounts are paid to the respective employees through their accounts.

-Discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or group of employees, a description the factors that determine the mix and their relative importance: Fixed Remuneration: Salaries of different employees may vary due to rank, service length & promotion etc. under the pay policy.
-Variable Remuneration: Reward remuneration for NPL & Write-off Loan recovery may vary depending on contribution of the employees to the recovery process, security against the NPL, amount of recovery etc.
+Discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or group of employees, a description the factors that determine the mix and their relative importance:

-Quantitative Disclosure :

-(a) Name of the meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member : Fixed Remuneration: Pay scale revised last in 2016.
-Variable Remuneration: Decided by the Board of Directors of the Bank. (b) Number of employees having received a variable remuneration award during the financial year : Eligible for Incentive Bonus for 2016: 7204 Nos (c) Number and total amount of guaranteed bonuses awarded during the financial year : Two festival bonuses plus Bengali New Year Allowance disbursed during the calendar year 2016 Number of employees : 7204 Total Amount: Tk.
-30,51,63,701/-
+Fixed Remuneration:

+Salaries of different employees may vary due to rank, service length & promotion etc. under the pay policy.

+Variable Remuneration:

+Reward remuneration for NPL & Write-off Loan recovery may vary depending on contribution of the employees to the recovery process, security against the NPL, amount of recovery etc.

+(g) Number of the meetings held

+by the main body overseeing

+remuneration during the

+financial year and

+remuneration paid to its

+member:

+Fixed Remuneration:

+Pay scale revised last in 2016.

+Variable Remuneration:

+Decided by the Board of Directors of the Bank.

+(h) Number of employees having received a variable remuneration award during the financial year:

+Eligible for Incentive Bonus for 2017: 7,652 Nos.

+Number and total amount of guaranteed bonuses awarded during the financial year:

+Two festival bonuses plus Bengali New Year Allowance disbursed during the calendar year 2017

+Number of employees: 7,652 Nos.

+Total Amount: Tk.
+354,073,449/-

+Number and total amount of sign-on awards made during the financial year :

+No such payment was made during the calendar year i.e. in 2017.

+Number and total amount of severance payments made during the financial year :

+Gratuity Payment\:

+Number of employees : 268

+Total Amount : Tk.
+597,844,443.00

+Provident Fund Payment\:

+Number of employees: 288

+Total Amount : Tk.
+509,962,653.00

+\ All payment made in calendar year 2017